ssmak/directory-versioning/README.md

 ## History
 Manager calls a meeting with me and complain that the website is unstable.
 "Anything updated yesterday?" - ask by the Manager"<br />
 The production environment can be complex and not only one person can add, update or delete the content.
-The result is "I don't know who make the change."
+The result is "I don't know who make the change."<br />
 The solution is to make versioning for any repositories that you concern.
 View and rollback the change on demand.
 <br />
 <div align="center">